 - make a judgement by sliding a bead to indicate, “Where I am now” on a scale of performance measures.
 This pinpoints your priorities for development.

-This harnesses professional nous, practical intelligence and considered view.
+This harnesses professional nous, practical intelligence and indepth knowledge of your context.

 These five simple steps complete the first cycle of school improvement and so, over time, you return to the first stage to make updated judgements about improvement.
 The iAbacus automatically records these, both visually and evidentially, tracking and demonstrating the effect of your leadership over time.
 It can also generate reports detailing a range of this information.